 What are fake testimonials?

 Of course, there is another way to go about it.
 You can make up “testimonials” and publish them as if they were real.
-Or you can pay someone to leave fake positive reviews about your products or services.
+Or you can buy fake testimonials from people who will leave positive reviews about your products or services.

 Small businesses sometimes resort to fake testimonials when they are just getting started and want to advertise their business through any possible means.
 Or maybe they launch a new product that doesn’t have any/enough real reviews and they need to boost its popularity.